mkramlich/Dead_By_Zombie/README.txt

 We also used to officially support Windows but have dropped that platform as not worth the effort.
 The creator prefers and therefore focuses on the Linux and Mac ecosystems.
 Trust me: life's better with Mac or Linux.

 Feel free to play it.
 And feel free to make modifications to the code that run only on your own machine.
 You may not distribute this game, its code or your own modified versions of it to other parties without my explicit prior permission.
-Feel free to throw money at me (via PayPal to my email address).
+Feel free to throw compliments/insults at me to my email address).
 I also love LEGO.
 And Advanced Squad Leader.
+I hate mustard.
+Best compliment is LEGO.
+Worst insult is mustard.
+Though technically I can eat mustard, so maybe that's only the 2nd worst insult?

 All rights reserved worldwide.
+(This means you, Kansas. *cough*)

 Requirements: